Overview

 Human Rights & Labor Standards

 As a signatory of the UN Global Compact, Cleveland Clinic is committed to respecting and promoting human and labor rights in our operations.
-We also promote human and labor rights in our supply chain by assessing each vendor’s corporate environmental, social and governance (ESG) performance.
+We also promote human and labor rights in our supply chain by assessing each vendor’s corporate environmental, social and governance performance.

-All Cleveland Clinic trustees, caregivers, volunteers and service providers are required to observe our Code of Conduct, which includes compliance with fair labor practices and human rights.
-Healthcare providers are often the first professionals to have contact with human trafficking victims, and as such, all those required to comply with our Code of Conduct must be vigilant for signs of human trafficking in any aspect of our business and supply chain, and comply with Cleveland Clinic policies and procedures for reporting such concerns.
+All Cleveland Clinic directors, trustees, caregivers, volunteers and service providers are required to observe our Code of Conduct, which includes compliance with fair labor practices and human rights.
+Healthcare providers are often the first professionals to have contact with human trafficking victims, and as such, all those required to comply with our Code of Conduct must be vigilant for signs of human trafficking in any aspect of our business and supply chain and comply with Cleveland Clinic policies and procedures for reporting such concerns.

 Cleveland Clinic provides equal opportunity across all employment practices, including recruitment, selection, training, promotion, transfer and compensation, without regard to age, gender, race, national origin, religion, creed, color, citizenship status, physical or mental disability, pregnancy, sexual orientation, gender identity or expression, marital status, genetic information, ethnicity, ancestry, veteran status or any other characteristic protected by federal, state or local law (“protected categories”).
 In addition, we administer all personnel actions without regard to disability and provide reasonable accommodations for otherwise qualified disabled individuals.

-Cleveland Clinic develops an empathetic and culturally sensitive workforce, and provides annual cultural competency training online for all caregivers, as well as seminars and consultation services to caregivers and departments to create a more inclusive environment.
+Cleveland Clinic develops an empathetic and culturally sensitive workforce and provides annual cultural competency training online for all caregivers, as well as seminars and consultation services to caregivers and departments to create a more inclusive environment.

 Under Cleveland Clinic policy, employees are entitled to file complaints relating to possible discriminatory treatment or other violations of policy with their managers, Human Resources and/or our confidential Compliance Reporting line.
 We conduct investigations for each report and administer corrective action as necessary.
 Employees are also entitled, by law, to submit complaints regarding alleged discriminatory actions with various state and federal agencies.
-During the 2021 calendar year, no findings of probable cause were issued by any administrative agency.
+During the 2022 calendar year, no findings of probable cause were issued by any administrative agency.

 Our policies prohibit off-the-clock work for non-exempt caregivers, as well as supervisory behavior that permits, encourages or requires off-the-clock work.
 We designed our timekeeping systems and policies to comply with applicable federal and state regulations regarding pay, including accurate calculation of overtime compensation.
 Human Resources policies address appropriate use of independent contractors, student interns and hospital volunteers.
 We adhere to state regulations regarding working hours, duties and breaks for caregivers who are minors.
 Prior to commencing employment, every minor under the age of 18 must possess a valid Age and Schooling Certificate (work permit) unless otherwise exempted as stated in Chapter 4109 of the Ohio Revised Code.